-While government executives and legislators often receive the most press and attention, it is administrative agencies and their respective policies that regularly touch the daily lives of citizens.
+While government stakeholders, executives and legislators often receive the most press and attention, it is administrative agencies and their respective policies that regularly touch the daily lives of citizens.
 Administrators are typically the face of the government for busy citizens or entrepreneurs, whether it be through professional licensing or regular inspections.
 They create and enforce regulations that profoundly shape how we live and work, and thus hold valuable knowledge on the effectiveness of such policies on businesses and consumers.
 Unfortunately, much of this front-line data is buried in dated systems, PDFs, and other inaccessible tech processes.
 As a result, executive and legislative decision makers have limited access to quality data necessary to support policies and communicate with agencies.
 The diagram below illustrates how different government stakeholders participate in the rulemaking process:

 332 regulatory agencies exist at the federal level and an average of 17 agencies per state.
 Each agency has its own unique processes and metrics, and it would be naive to attempt to standardize such metrics for sake of organizational cleanliness.
 Despite these challenges, effective governance requires a common infrastructure that can capture and surface insights for policymakers, executives, and the general public.
 For example, before approving a new regulation on nurse practitioners, it would be helpful to know the exact number of regulated entities, the costs imposed, and any public feedback on the new rule.
 Because agencies create and enforce these regulations, they have this data within reach but need tools to communicate this information to other stakeholders.